2024 Nileshwar temple fireworks disaster

 On 28 October 2024, a fireworks accident occurred at the Theru Anjootambalam Veererkavu temple in Nileshwaram in Kasaragod district of the Indian state of Kerala.
 Six people were killed and around 154 people were injured.

-Accident
+Explosion

 On 28 October 2024, a Theyyam ritual performance was held during the Kaliyattam festival at the Theru Anjootambalam Veererkavu temple in Nileshwaram in Kasaragod district of the Indian state of Kerala.
 At about half an hour past midnight IST, a fire ignited in a nearby building where firecrackers were stored.
 The fire resulted in a blast which collapsed the building and injured people nearby.
 Investigations show that the fireworks were worth around ₹30,000 and were stored in a room.

 Aftermath

 The Kerala Police were involved in the rescue activities along with the Theyyam performers and general public.
 More than 150 were injured in the accident and the injured were transferred to hospitals in Kannur and Mangalore for treatment.
 As on 29 October, at least 110 people were undergoing treatment for injuries with few people in critical condition.
 As on 4 November, four people had succumbed to their injuries.
 Six deaths and 154 injuries were recorded in the accident.